DeepLink-org/DLSlime/README.md

 ```

 > \[!Note\]
-> The intra- and inter examples example above enables CUDA Graph by default. --eager-mode falls back to eager mode.
+> The intra- and inter- examples example above enables CUDA Graph by default. --eager-mode falls back to eager mode.

 ## Install